-“Revisiting the Social Value of the College-Bred,” in Pragmatism Applied: William James and the Challenges of Contemporary Life, ed.
+“Revisiting the Social Value of College Breeding,” in Pragmatism Applied: William James and the Challenges of Contemporary Life, ed.
 Michael Levine and Cliff Stagoll (SUNY, 2019).

 “Utopia” and “Ernst Bloch,” in The Cambridge Habermas Lexicon, ed.
 Amy Allen and Eduardo Mendieta (Cambridge, 2019).

 “Learning and its Contexts,” in Dewey’s Democracy and Education: A Centennial Handbook, ed.
 Len Waks and Andrea English (Cambridge, 2017).

 “Richard Rorty’s ‘Post-Kantian’ Philosophy of History,” The Journal of the Philosophy of History 9:3 (Nov 2015), 410-443.

 “Appearance and Reality” and “Pragmatism,” in The Wiley-Blackwell Encyclopedia of Political Thought (2015).

 “The Power Elite and Semi-Sovereign Selfhood in Post-War America,” in Mad Men and Politics, ed.
 Lilly Goren and Linda Beail (Bloomsbury, 2015).